05

 Follow the history of the Chair from Ancient to Modern Times

-Examples of ancient Egyptian chairs are depicted in their hieroglyphics, and several notable examples have survived as tomb furniture – these having been replicated to show their original splendour.
-Into post medieval tine.s chairs continued to be symbols of power through thrones, giving rise to the phrase “the seat of power” and the Judges chair in court Until the 18th century the common people sat on benches, chests and stools when the use chairs started to be more widespread Interestingly The undisputted chair in use in the world today is Grteat Britain's Coronation chair, continuing to serve its purpose after 7 centuries of use
+Examples of ancient Egyptian chairs are depicted in their hieroglyphics, and several notable chairs have survived as tomb furniture – these having been replicated to show their original splendour.
+Into post medieval times chairs continued to be symbols of power through thrones, giving rise to the phrase “the seat of power” and the Judges chair in court Until the 18th century the common people sat on benches, chests and stools.
+It was then, when use of chairs started to be more widespread Interestingly, the undisputted oldest chair in use in the world today is Grteat Britain's Coronation chair, which continues to serve its purpose after 7 centuries - see picture below.

-It was during the 19th century, due to the increase wealth of the middle classes, there was proliferation of the use of chairs for relaxing, dining and adornment of homes.
-The industrial revolution provided steel coil springs for comfortable armchairs and sofas Chippendale and a huge number of other craftsmen providing seating with comfort as well as elegance.
+It was during the 19th century there was, due to the increase wealth of the middle classes, a proliferation of the use of chairs for relaxing, dining and adornment of homes.
+Then the industrial revolution provided steel coil springs for comfortable armchairs and sofas.
+Chippendale and a huge number of other craftsmen providing seating with comfort as well as elegance.

-In the 20th century post WW II more modern design concepts replaced Victorian and Edwardian tradition with “Scandinavian” designs and brands such as Ercole.
-Iconic minimalist designs for single chairs evolved using new materials.
-Today the chair is still evolving whilst there has been a resurrection of post war designs
+In the 20th century post WW II more modern design concepts replaced Victorian and Edwardian tradition with “Scandinavian” designs and brands such as Ercole.and G Plan Latterly, iconic minimalist designs for single chairs evolved using new materials.
+Today the chair is still evolving.
+Interestingly, there has been a resurrection of post war designs amonst some of our younger generation of home builders

-Janusz explores with us, the chair and its evolution through the millennia with his ample illustrations and anechdotes
+Our lecturer, Janusz explores with us, the chair and its evolution through the millennia with ample illustrations and anechdotes

 THE ARTS SOCIETY ACCREDITED LECTURER